microsoft/ivy/language.md

     relation link(X:node,Y:node)

-This says that `link` is a set of pairs (*X*,*Y*) where *X* and *Y* are nodes.
-In IVy, as in [Prolog][pl], identifiers beginning with capital letters are variables.
-The colon introduces a type annotation.
-In the above declaration, the variables *X* and *Y* are just taking up space, telling us what sort of relation `link` is.
+This says that `node` is a POD type, but tells us nothing yet about how values of type `node` are represented.
+At this point, we say that `node` is an *uninterpreted* type.
+Further, we declared that `link` is a set of pairs (*X*,*Y*) where *X* and *Y* are nodes.

+In IVy, as in [Prolog][pl], identifiers beginning with capital letters are logical variables, or place-holders.
+These are not to be confused with program variables, which hold the program state.
+The colons introduce type annotations.
+In the above declaration, the variables *X* and *Y* are just taking up space, telling us what sort of relation `link` is (that is, for every *X* and *Y* of type `node`, `link(X,Y)` is a Boolean value.

 [pl]: https://en.wikipedia.org/wiki/Prolog

+We could equivalently have written the relation declaration as:

+    function link(X:node,Y:node) : bool

+Either way, we create a variable `link` that holds a function value, in particular a function from pairs of `node` to `bool`.

-We can also declare a function, for example, one that gives an ID to each node:
+As another example, here is a declaration of a function that gives an ID to each node:

     type id

     function node_id(X:node) : id

-An individual of a given type can be declared like this:
+A variable that holds just a node value can be declared like this:

     individual root:node

-In logic, `root` would be called a *constant* (it might also be considered a function of zero arguments).
-In IVy, though, since the values of declared symbols can be mutated by actions, the term constant could be misleading.
-Instead, we will refer to relations, functions and individuals collectively as *components*.

 ### Enumerated types